If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Provisional approval does not guarantee full approval status once the caregiver assessment has been completed.
 It is important that we explain this to the caregiver applicant so they understand this.

-We develop a support plan for the provisional caregiver within 5 days, and provide the All About Me plan for te tamaiti.
+We develop a support plan for the provisional caregiver within 5 days, and provide the All About Me plan for te tamaiti or rangatahi.

 Caregiver support plan